Brazil Town Still Feels Trauma Of Mine Dam Collapse Five Years On - UrduPoint

 Brazil Town Still Feels Trauma Of Mine Dam Collapse Five Years On

-When the 25-year-old mother of two turned, she saw a tsunami of mud rushing at her.
+When the 25-year-old mother of two turned, she saw an oncoming wall of liquid mud.

+"God save me," she said, according to her family.
+Then her phone went dead.

 Five years later, emergency workers are still searching for Oliveira and two others whose remains have never been found.